nikitha-4/DS-Niki-Rak/README.md

 # DS-Niki-Rak
-DS lab problem solutions in C by Nikitha and Raksha
+DS lab problem solutions in C by Nikitha